slopezpereyra/slopezpereyra.github.io/_posts/2025-03-19-JamesTruth.md

 Does James' notion of truth allow for, so to speak, meta-subjective evaluations of truth?
-If we assume his theory is correct, could we determine the truth value of a sentence such as "$B$ is wrong in believing $lambda$"?
-If he is right, such question could only be resolved through reference to $B$'s believes, actions and experiences, and the sentence *does not imply* "$A$ is wrong in believing
+If we assume his theory is correct, could we determine the truth value of a sentence such as "$B$ is wrong in believing $\lambda$"?
+If James is right, such question could only be resolved through reference to $B$'s believes, actions and experiences, and the sentence *does not imply* "$A$ is wrong in believing
 $\lambda$".
 This seems to entail the phrases "$\lambda$ is false" and $\lambda$ is true" lack any meaning, insofar as they lack reference to a subject.
 This issue is only solved when $\lambda$ is an idea which cannot, under any circumstance, be fruitful, productive or coherent.
-Though there aren't many such ideas, epistemological relativism is one.
+Such ideas are not many, but they do exist.
+We may take as an example epistemological relativism, only because this example emphasizes that interpreting James's theory as a form of that doctrine is wrong.

 The fundamental issue with epistemological relativism, as well as with scepticism, is that it is strictly academic.
-Everybody acts as if some things were certainly true and some things were certainly false.
+The pragmatist claim is simple: everybody acts as if some things were certainly true and some things were certainly false.
 The most radical relativist has rather strict notions of true and false, as well as of right and wrong, when he takes his car to the mechanic or goes to the hospital to mend a wound or treat an illness.
-Furthermore, the relativist or the sceptic do not fail to act as if their believes were true due to hypocrisy or lack of
-consequence: they fail to act in accordance to their philosophies because doing so is contrary to life itself.
-If any given species, at some point in natural history, was not hard-wired to act as if certain things were *facts*; if a predetermined universe of truths was not embedded in their brains and expanded through experience, Darwinian evolution has surely erased every trace of it.
+Furthermore, the relativist or the sceptic do not fail to act as if their believes were true due to hypocrisy or lack of consequence: they fail to act in accordance to their philosophies because doing so is contrary to life itself.
+If any given species, at some point in natural history, was not hard-wired to act as if certain things were *facts*; if a predetermined universe of truths was not embedded in their brains, along with the capacity to expand this aprioristic universe through experience, Darwinian evolution has surely erased every trace of it.
 For what kind of existence can endure without action?
 And what is belief but rule for action?

 But I digress.
 We must accept *at least* that we act as if things were true, and thus land again on questions arising from James' theory.
 Any theory of truth which does not lead from "$A$ is right in believing $\lambda$" to "$B$ is wrong in not believing $\lambda$" is problematic.
-The fact that a subset of ideas is saved does not reduce the problem.
+The fact that a subset of all ideas escapes this problem does not reduce it.
 Could one say Galileo and Bruno were wrong in their beliefs?
-Such beliefs were $(a)$ certainly inconsistent with facts as recognized in their times (this was accurately pointed out in Feyerabend's *Against method*) and $(b)$ pernicious to their lives.
+Such beliefs were $(a)$ certainly inconsistent with facts as recognized in their times[^1] and $(b)$ pernicious to their lives.
 Are the flames which extinguished Bruno's life a refutation of his theses?

 Many examples such as these ones come to mind.
 James' theory of truth is unsatisfactory.
-Necessary reference to both a subject and a certain (rather undefined) kind of utility makes reasonable debate almost impossible.
+Formal logics can allow itself to provide (boolean) semantics only via reference to a first order model.
+For instance, it is perfectly natural that a sentence $\varphi$ may hold within Euclid's axioms and not hold in a non-Euclidean system.
+In the world of *facts*, however, which is messier than the abstract world of mathematics, necessary reference to both a subject and a (though rather undefined) notion of utility makes reasonable debate almost impossible.

+---

+[^1] Feyerabend's *Against method* provides a rich and interesting description of how inconsistent the ideas of the scientific revolution truly were, and the manner in which some of these inconsistencies persevered through the centuries.